fchastanet/bash-tools/README.md

 Framework part of this project is largely inspired by his work(some parts copied).
 You can see his [blog](https://invent.life/project/bash-infinity-framework) too that is really interesting

 # TODO
+* cli UT
-cli one config per container in conf dbScriptAllDatabase migrate to dsn + UT + dbCheckStructOneDatabase + dbPropelMigration dbQueryAllDatabase refact using awk streaming
+* dbScriptAllDatabase migrate to dsn + UT + dbCheckStructOneDatabase + dbPropelMigration
+* dbQueryAllDatabase refact using awk streaming